What's the context?

 Mental wellness is important to the health and safety of our workplace.

 With a goal to better support wellness in the workplace, in 2020 the Guarding Minds @ Work committee shifted its focus to supporting employees through the difficulties presented by the COVID-19 pandemic.

 With that in mind, the committee met nine times in the year, to promote and support mental health resources and e-Learning for employees.

 In 2020, we conducted 132 sewer safety inspections and did not find any cross bore occurrences.

 The cross bore prevention program is a requirement from the Technical Standards and Safety Authority (TSSA) that was mandated for all gas distributors in 2011.
 The program addresses safety precautions when clearing a blocked sewer lateral.

 Utilities Kingston’s program includes communicating with plumbers and homeowners to “Call Before You Clear”.
 Once the call is received, staff conduct a sewer safety inspection to rule out the possibility of a sewer cross bore.
 Our communication and outreach program continues to increase public awareness.

 Completed Within 5 Business Days

 Don’t take the risk of damaging underground infrastructure – get a free locate, it’s the law!
-That is the industry refrain that’s helped encourage an increase in requests to locate underground water, sewer, gas, electricity and fibre infrastructure.
+That is the industry refrain that’s helped encourage an increase in requests to locate underground water, wastewater, natural gas, electricity and fibre infrastructure.